 Total nitrogen uptake of green gram (88.94 kg ha-1) was found maximum in treatment T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) respectively and was found at par with treatment T4 and treatment T2 and found superior over rest of the treatments.
 Whereas, the minimum total uptake of N (55.36 kg ha-1) was recorded in treatment T1 (RDF) in green gram.
-This might be due to the increase in N uptake could be attributed to enhanced vigor of crop growth with increased utilization and translocation of N into plants and synergistic effect between N and Zn in soil system resulting in the enhancement of yield.
+This might be due to the increase in N uptake which could be attributed to enhanced vigor of crop growth with increased utilization and translocation of N into plants and synergistic effect between N and Zn in soil system resulting in the enhancement of yield.
 Similar findings were reported by Lokhande (2018) in green gram and Mane et al. (2021) in pigeon pea.

 3.2 Phosphorus content and uptake by green gram

-The data on the content and uptake of P as influenced by the application of micronutrients after the harvest of green grams are presented in table 2.

-Phosphorus concentration in green gram at harvest stage was not significantly influenced by micronutrient fertilization.
+Phosphorus concentration in green gram at harvest stage was not significantly influenced by micronutrient fertilization (Table 2).
 The highest P concentration (0.45 % in seed and 0.41 % in straw) was observed with the application of (RDF + Soil application FeSO4 + ZnSO4 @ 25kg/ha-1) T7 and lowest with T1 (RDF) (0.38 % in seed and 0.34 % in straw) respectively.
 The P concentration increased at both stages of green gram due to imposed treatments.
 At the harvest stage the phosphorus concentration in seed was higher as compared to that of straw.

-The highest uptake of P was observed in green gram seed (7.09 kg ha-1) and straw (7.71 kg ha-1) was recorded in treatment T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) and was found at par with treatment T4 and treatment T2 and superior over rest of the treatments.
+The highest uptake of P was observed in green gram seed (7.09 kg ha-1) and straw (7.71 kg ha-1) was recorded in treatment T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) and was found to be at par with treatment T4 and treatment T2 and superior over rest of the treatments.
 Whereas, the minimum uptake of P in seed (3.91 kg ha-1) and in straw (4.25 kg ha-1), respectively recorded in treatment T1 (RDF).

-Total phosphorus uptake of green gram (14.80 kg ha-1) was found maximum with treatment T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) and found at par with treatment T4 and treatment T2 and superior over rest of the treatments.
+Total phosphorus uptake of green gram (14.80 kg ha-1) was higher in treatment T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) and found at par with treatment T4 and treatment T2 and superior over rest of the treatments.
 Whereas, the minimum total uptake of P (8.16 kg ha-1) was recorded in treatment T1 (RDF).

 Table 2: Effect of micronutrient application on phosphorus content, phosphorus uptake in seed and straw and total uptake of green gram after harvest.